Pirate-Weather/pirateweather/docs/API.md

 A block containing the minute-by-minute precipitation intensity for the 60 minutes.

 ### hourly
 A block containing the hour-by-hour forecasted conditions for the next 48 hours.
+If `extend=hourly` is used then the hourly block gives hour-by-hour forecasted conditions for the next 168 hours.

 ### daily
 A block containing the day-by-day forecasted conditions for the next 7 days.